polyverse-appsec/vs-boost/internal_readme.md

 * `esbuild-pretest` Preps the product code to be built and linted and tested with smaller size

+* `prepublish:build` Runs minify to shrink the product code to the smallest - before publishing to marketplace

+* `prepublish:pretest` Preps the product code to be built in micro/min size and tested

 * `test` Runs all automated integration tests once

-* `vscode:prepublish` Runs minify to shrink the product code to the smallest - before publishing to marketplace

-* `prepublish-pretest` Preps the product code to be built in micro/min size and tested

 * `package` Builds a VSIX package for local or internal sharing and testing